Histcite

 HistCite is a software package used for bibliometric analysis and information visualization.
 It was developed by Eugene Garfield, the founder of the Institute for Scientific Information and the inventor of important information retrieval tools such as Current Contents and the Science Citation Index.

+HistCite is no longer in active development or officially supported.

 Purpose

 The main purpose of the software is to make it easier for individuals to perform bibliometric analysis and visualization tasks.
 Bibliometric analysis is the use of the bibliographic information (titles, authors, dates, author addresses, references, etc.) that describe published items to measure and otherwise study various aspects of a specific field of scholarly endeavor.

 Some typical questions asked by bibliometricians that can be answered by HistCite analysis are: